LeoEckert02/ARVoxelCarving/README.md

 You can set the parameters as you want.
 Here is the list:

-- `segmentationDir`: The directory where segmnetation happens;
+- `params.segmentationDir`: The directory where segmentation happens;
-- `venvName `: To set the virtual environment name **DEPRECATED**;
+- `params.venvName `: To set the virtual environment name **DEPRECATED**;
-- `pythonVersion`: To set the python version **DEPRECATED**;
+- `params.pythonVersion`: To set the python version **DEPRECATED**;
-- `needs_input`: Using points, this parameter is for the segmentation, so it can segment the images with greater accuracy;
+- `params.needs_input`: Using points, this parameter is for the segmentation, so it can segment the images with greater accuracy;
-- `needs_bounding_box`: Using bounding boxes to mark the object, this parameter is for the segmentation, so it can segment the images with even greater accuracy;
+- `params.needs_bounding_box`: Using bounding boxes to mark the object, this parameter is for the segmentation, so it can segment the images with even greater accuracy;
 - `params.show_results`: If you want to visualize the output segmented images;

 You can leave all of these parameters as defaults, by not changing anything.
 And it will run with recommended settings.

+### Overall Results

+The idea is that the application will run the segmentation module, and then it will run the voxel carving module.
+Here is the rundown
 ---

 ## File Structure